Cascades on Networks with Functional Structure: Analysis: Macroscopic Seeds

 We have already seen that the number of layers increases the size of cascades, so it is natural to see it again here.
 The other component is $\pin(1)$, which is the probability that a random node has exactly $1$ in-link on a given layer.
 Such nodes may be activated by a single neighbor and are therefore especially vulnerable to cascades.
 It is well known that these single-neighbor-activations are the pathway by which microscopic seeds lead to macroscopic cascades \cite{Watts2002}, so the importance of $\pin(1)$ is expected.

 It may be surprising that these are the only two factors that appear.
 As previously stated, the absence of $\pout$ is due to the assumed independence of in- and out- degrees.
 But the absence of all other parts of $\pin$ is notable, as it indicates that the possibility of cascades is in particular unaffected by the tail of the degree distribution.
-This suggests a contrast to overload cascades \cite{Motter2002} and some other systems considered in network science (e.g.~attack tolerance \cite{Albert2000} or epidemic spreading \cite{PastorSatorras2001}), where it has long been known that heavy-tailed degree distributions greatly impact the dynamics.
+This is because high-in-degree nodes are immune to single-neighbor-activations, and thus their precise degree distribution only becomes relevant once the cascade has grown to a positive fraction of the network.
+Contrast this with overload cascades \cite{Motter2002} and some other systems considered in network science (e.g.~attack tolerance \cite{Albert2000} or epidemic spreading \cite{PastorSatorras2001}), where it has long been known that heavy-tailed degree distributions greatly impact the dynamics.